CA Live API Creatorcomplements automation with provisions for extending:

 For more information about event handlers, see Event Handlers.

-CA Live API Creatorinvokes resource GET events as it retrieves rows.
+CA Live API Creatorinvokes resource row events as it retrieves rows.
 For example, add attributes or filter the row.
-You can inject resource attributes, remove resource attributes, or make REST calls and append the results.
+You can inject new attributes, remove attributes, or make REST calls and append the results.

-For more information about resource GET events, see Manage Resource Events.
+For more information about resource row events, see Resource Row Events.

 Row Logic Events